 Corrugated fibreboard is made up of linerboard and the corrugated medium.
 The flat linerboard is adhered to the “wavy”, fluted medium to form the corrugated board.
-There are 3 main types of corrugated board:
+The flutes are made of fiberboard, the same as the linerboard, and provide corrugated sheets with strength, cushion, and compression resisting qualities.
+This can also be used for custom print.
+Board strength will vary depending on the various board and medium combinations.

 1. Singleface – Singleface consists of one liner adhered to one corrugated medium and is generally used as wrapping material, padding or for interior packaging.